 The information provided in this blog post is for general information purposes only.
 The information was completed to the best of our knowledge and does not claim either correctness or accuracy.
 For detailed information on crypto regulations we recommend contacting a certified legal advisor in the specific country.

-If any questions occur, feel free to contact us in our Telegram Channel.
+If you have any questions, please feel free to contact us on one of our social media channels.